-1 Introduction
+1 INTRODUCTION

-Recent political events and elections have been increasingly accompanied by reports of disinformation campaigns attributed to state-sponsored actors [8].
-In particular, "troll farms," allegedly employed by Russian state agencies, have been actively commenting and posting content on social media to further the Kremlin's political agenda [25].
+Recent political events and elections have been increasingly accompanied by reports of disinformation campaigns attributed to state-sponsored actors [7].
+In particular, "troll farms," allegedly employed by Russian state agencies, have been actively commenting and posting content on social media to further the Kremlin's political agenda [23].
 In late 2017, the US Congress started an investigation on Russian interference in the 2016 US Presidential Election, releasing the IDs of 2.7K Twitter accounts identified as Russian trolls.

 Despite the growing relevance of state-sponsored disinformation, the activity of accounts linked to such efforts has not been thoroughly studied.
-Previous work has mostly looked at campaigns run by bots [8, 11, 21]; however, automated content diffusion is only a part of the issue, and in fact recent research has shown that human actors are actually key in spreading false information on Twitter [23].
-Overall, many aspects of statesponsored disinformation remain unclear, e.g., how do statesponsored trolls operate?
+Previous work has mostly looked at campaigns run by bots [7, 10, 20]; however, automated content diffusion is only a part of the issue, and in fact recent research has shown that human actors are actually key in spreading false information on Twitter [21].
+Overall, many aspects of state-sponsored disinformation remain unclear, e.g., how do state-sponsored trolls operate?
 What kind of content do they disseminate?
 And, perhaps more importantly, is it possible to quantify the influence they have on the overall information ecosystem on the Web?

 In this paper, we aim to address these questions, by relying on the set of 2.7K accounts released by the US Congress as ground truth for Russian state-sponsored trolls.
 From a dataset containing all tweets released by the 1% Twitter Streaming API, we search and retrieve 27K tweets posted by 1K Russian trolls between January 2016 and September 2017.
 We characterize their activity by comparing to a random sample of Twitter users.
-Then, we quantify the influence of these trolls on the greater Web, looking at occurrences of URLs posted by them on Twitter, Reddit, and 4chan.
-Finally, we use Hawkes Processes [16] to model the influence of each Web community (i.e., Russian trolls on Twitter, overall Twitter, Reddit, and 4chan) on each other.
+Then, we quantify the influence of these trolls on the greater Web, looking at occurrences of URLs posted by them on Twitter, 4chan [11], and Reddit, which we choose since they are impactful actors of the information ecosystem [29].
+Finally, we use Hawkes Processes [15] to model the influence of each Web community (i.e., Russian trolls on Twitter, overall Twitter, Reddit, and 4chan) on each other.